guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

     ```
 You can determine the header you need to set by looking at the [list of headers found here](https://github.com/guardian/frontend/blob/0657f594e2fd51125d28df9048c48d6eede26bb6/common/app/experiments/ParticipationGroups.scala#L10).

+> [!TIP]
+> You must ensure that the relevant AB test switch is turned on locally in order to opt in via request headers.
+See [overriding default configuration](../03-dev-howtos/14-override-default-configuration.md).

  ## Getting the results